zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 2. We don't assume anything about a project with no licence.
 3. Everyone understands and agrees on the process to change a software licence.

 So how does this apply to codes of conducts?
-Step 1 is the easiest part. **We must encourage projects to pick a code of ethics (be it CoC or anti-CoC) as early as possible.** new users and contributors know what kind of community they are signing up for.
+Step 1 is the easiest part. **We must encourage projects to pick a code of ethics (be it CoC or anti-CoC) as early as possible.** That way new users and contributors know what kind of community they are signing up for.
 I'd go a bit further to encourage all codes of ethics to be specific about the scope they apply to since that is a such a contentious topic.

 Step 2 is a bit more subtle. **We must stop making assumptions about projects that haven't yet documented their code of ethics.** A missing code of ethics doesn't imply an anti-CoC any more than a missing software licence implies a permissive licence.
 The only thing that you can safely conclude in this case is that you do not know how this community moderates itself.
 Similarly, a code of ethics that doesn't define its scope doesn't imply a limited scope.
 In C, an uninitialized integer doesn't necessarily default to zero.
 In Javascript, undefined !== false.
 Programmers understand the difference between defined and undefined behavior, and we all know that English is way more ambiguous than either C or Javascript, so why do many of us insist on filling that ambiguity with foolish assumptions?
 As programmers, we should know better.